indiqusdocs/yntraa/docs/Administration/BillingandFinancials/Overview.md

 ## Subscriptions

 This section shows records of all customers’ subscriptions.
-A subscription is created whenever a resource is purchased (or service is activated) on the Apiculus Cloud Console.
+A subscription is created whenever a resource is purchased (or service is activated) on the Yntraa cloud platform.

 Available actions: